TrellixVulnTeam/Capstone_BLYJ/docs/Proposal-PMUT-Gesture-Detection.md

 Currently there are a handful of companies that are working on similar technologies.
 In Feburary of 2019, Facebook aquired a company called CNTRL Labs that work on similar technology based off of infared technology and electrodes that both do well at hand motion detection/tracking and capturing of the user's intent(such as how hard one is clentching his or her fist).

 ### Calling for Funding
 To allow us to detect these hand gestures, we need a PMUT sensor to detect muscles and tendons underneath the skin.
 Currently, as a group we are researching what particular technology that should be used for this.
-We have DK-CH101 development kit in mind for $200 dollars, but are currently double checking the technology is able to do the job for us.
+We have DK-CH101 development kit in mind for $200, but are currently double checking the technology is able to do the job for us.
 The exact product can be found here: https://www.invensense.com/products/dk-ch101/

 ### Development Plans
 Currently, are devlopment plans are TBD due to the pending particular peice of hardware we are going to use.
-We know we need to use a PMUT sensor, but still decided the needed frequency, the microcontroller etc.
+We know we need to use a PMUT sensor, but still decided the needed frequency, the microcontroller etc. If we follow up with the development kit we allude to in the previosu section (DK-CH101), we would have the following flow: Getting fimiliar with the hardware -> begin measuring data -> use some algorithms/ML to assign gestures -> detect continous gestures.
 ### Concerns
 - Machine learning on time series data frames.
 (Sliding window ?)
 - Supervised learning, where do we get the training data?